tnie/aclient/aclient_beast/README.md

 This container is designed to store the field value pairs that make up the fields and trailers in an HTTP message.

-Field names are stored as-is, but comparisons are case-insensitive.
+Field names are stored as-is, but comparisons are case-insensitive. 不区分大小写

 When the container is iterated the fields are presented in the order of insertion, with fields having the same name following each other consecutively.